 - 1. First semester: Choose a committee chair.
-Obtain their signature on the MA Committee Form. - 2.
+Obtain their signature on the MA/MS Committee Form. - 2.
 Second semester: Choose second committee member.
-Obtain their signature on the MA Committee Form. - 3.
+Obtain their signature on the MA/MS Committee Form. - 3.
 After 9 credit hours: Submit completed Degree Plan to faculty advisor and to Programs Coordinator. - 4.
 Before the third semester: Choose third/outside committee member.
-Obtain their signature on the MA Committee Form.
-Submit completed MA Committee Form to the Programs Coordinator. - 5.
+Obtain their signature on the MA/MS Committee Form.
+Submit completed MA/MS Committee Form to the Programs Coordinator. - 5.
 Start of last semester: Apply for graduation.
 Please review Graduation information and the Toulouse Graduate School website for more details. - 6.
 Start of last semester: Submit Degree Plan Change Form if there were any changes from the Degree Plan you submitted originally. - 7.
-Middle of last semester: Submit Applied Thesis or Practicum.
-Instructions and deadlines (for thesis) are listed on the Toulouse Graduate School website.
+Start of last semester: For MA students, file proof of Foreign Language Requirement. - 8.
+Middle of last semester: Submit Applied Thesis.
+Instructions and deadlines are listed on the Toulouse Graduate School website.